SchrodingersText/odin-recipes/README.md

-# odin-recipes
+This is a project from The Odin Project's Foundations Course, I'm creating a simplistic recipe website to practice the basic HTML I learned in previous lessons.
-This is a project from The Odin Project's Foundations Course.
-I'm creating a simplistic recipe website to practice the basic HTML I learned in previous lessons.
+During this project I further familiarized myself with common html elements like headings, paragraphs, and lists.
+And practiced working with relative filepaths using the anchor and image elements together with their attributes.